robotix/2020.robotix.in/_events/fortress.md

 **Case 1**: Robot identifies all the shapes correctly in the correct priority order

-Let’s say that there are 5 shapes in the arena and the bot identifies all the correct shapes correctly in the correct priority order and let’s suppose that there is still 30 seconds left, then the corresponding scoring will be:
+Let’s say that there are 5 shapes in the arena and the robot identifies all the correct shapes correctly in the correct priority order and let’s suppose that there is still 30 seconds left, then the corresponding scoring will be:

-* + 5 x 100 = 500 points for correct identification in correct priority order
+* +5 x 100 = 500 points for correct identification in correct priority order

-* + (300 - 270) x 10 = 300 points as time bonus
+* +(300 - 270) x 10 = 300 points as time bonus

 Hence the final score tally will be 800 points.